thatokhojane1/Part1/README.md

 Go to the console program.
-The code is in the program.cs file. use the code to check the recipe. follow instructions to add ingredients
+The code is in the program.cs file. use the code to check the recipe. follow instructions to add ingredients.
 Follow the steps of the recipe measure the recipe adjust the quntity